fluidgravityaccelerations/advectionEquation/README.md

 ## How to run

-Open `Laboratory.m` in MATLAB and run it.
+Open the main function of the language of your choice and run it.
 The script sets default parameters (time interval, number of time/space steps, wave speed `v`) and calls the various solver routines.
 Each routine returns a matrix `u` of size `(M+1) x (N+1)` (time along rows, space along columns) and `uRef` containing the exact solution $u(x,t)=f(x-vt)$ sampled at the grid points.

 > Note: several routines enforce a left boundary condition directly and do not implement a consistent right boundary condition (this is intentional in some files to demonstrate boundary artefacts).
-If you want full periodic behavior, you should use periodic indexing for the space grid (see suggestions below).

 ---